gitextensions/GitExtensionsDoc/source/settings.rst

   .. setting:: Enable automatic continuous scroll (without ALT button)

-    For file status lists like in :ref:`browse-tabs-diff` and :ref:`commit` it is possible to scroll continuously to the next (or previous) file with the mouse wheel and `ALT` button.
+    For file status lists like in :ref:`browse-repository-tabs-diff` and :ref:`commit` it is possible to scroll continuously to the next (or previous) file with the mouse wheel and `ALT` button.
 This setting allows scrolling to the next file with only the mouse wheel.

   .. setting:: Open Submodule Diff in separate window